 The total time required to pass through all five of the sleep stages is about 90 minutes.

 In Littlehales’ system, which he details in his excellent book Sleep: The Myth of 8 Hours, the Power of Naps, and the New Plan to Recharge Your Body and Mind, each 90-minute sleep stage is equal to one sleep cycle.
 So, two sleep cycles would require three hours of sleep, three cycles would require four and a half hours of sleep, and so on.
 Even if you can’t get a strict 7-9 hours of sleep per night, you should try to get 35 cycles (or five cycles per night, on average) in a given week, and try not to get any fewer than 30 cycles.
 I’ve found this system to come in pretty handy when I’m traveling, working hard, or have a period of time in which I can only get, say, 4-5 hours of sleep from a Monday through a Friday.
-By tossing in a few extra naps and a slightly longer night of sleep on Saturday and Sunday, I can still achieve at least 30 sleep cycles for a 7 day period (conveniently, according to Littlehales, as little as 20 minutes of napping can equate to a full nighttime 90-minute sleep cycle).
+By tossing in a few extra naps and a slightly longer night of sleep on Saturday and Sunday, I can still achieve at least 30 sleep cycles for a 7 day period.
 You self-quantifying geeks out there can actually quantify your sleep cycles using a device and app such as the Oura ring, which is what I personally use.